-- continued cost reductions in wafer fabrication and assembly and test manufacturing such as new manufacturing technologies and more efficient manufacturing techniques; - varying factors impacting the average selling prices of our products; - · fluctuations in the product mix of proprietary microcontroller and analog products and related Serial EEPROM products; and - inventory write-offs and the sale of inventory that was previously written-off.
+- continued cost reductions in wafer fabrication and assembly and test manufacturing such as new manufacturing technologies and more efficient manufacturing techniques; - varying factors impacting the average selling prices of our products; - fluctuations in the product mix of proprietary microcontroller and analog products and related Serial EEPROM products; and - inventory write-offs and the sale of inventory that was previously written off.

-Excluding the impact of the one-week shutdown, capacity utilization in the second quarter of fiscal 2004 was approximately 91% at Fab 2.
-Capacity utilization in the second quarter of fiscal 2005 was approximately 97% at Fab 2, which favorably impacted gross margins.
-We began production at Fab 4 on October 31, 2003 and have ramped our production activities since that date.
-Our utilization of Fab 4's capacity is at relatively low levels, but will grow as our production activity increases at that location.
+Capacity utilization in the third quarter of fiscal 2004 was approximately 92% at Fab 2.
+Capacity utilization in the third quarter of fiscal 2005 was approximately 96% at Fab 2, which favorably impacted gross margins.
+We began production at Fab 4 on October 31, 2003 and ramped our production activities since that date to the current levels.
+Our utilization of Fab 4's capacity is at relatively low levels.
+We expect to maintain the capacity utilization at Fab 2 and Fab 4 at approximately their current levels for the remainder of fiscal 2005.

 Fab 2 utilizes various manufacturing process technologies, but predominantly utilizes our 0.5 to 1.0-micron processes.
 Fab 4 currently utilizes our 0.5-micron process technology.
 We continue to transition products to more advanced process technologies to reduce manufacturing costs.
 In the first quarter of fiscal 2004, approximately 80% of our production was on 8-inch wafers.
-Since the closure of Fab 1 at the end of the first quarter of fiscal 2004, all of our production has been on 8-inch wafers.
+Since the closure of

+Fab 1 at the end of the first quarter of fiscal 2004, all of our production has been on 8-inch wafers.

-Our overall inventory levels were \$89.9 million at September 30, 2004, compared to \$94.5 million at March 31, 2004.
-We had 87 days of inventory on our balance sheet at September 30, 2004, compared to 101 days at March 31, 2004 and 123 days at September 30, 2003.
+Our overall inventory levels were \$97.8 million at December 31, 2004, compared to \$94.5 million at March 31, 2004.
+We had 101 days of inventory on our balance sheet at December 31, 2004, compared to 101 days at March 31, 2004 and 108 days at December 31, 2003.